What is climate change?

 [2] Besides investing in Green Tech, the Petrochem industry could really up their public relations game by explaining the disastrous results of Deforestation.
 And Planting New Forests!

-[4] “Long time ago, Palestine was famous for its rich vegetal green cover.
+[3] “Long time ago, Palestine was famous for its rich vegetal green cover.
 Visitors would have gazed across the different ecosystems, noticing the dominant trees: the mighty oak, the pine, cedar, cypress, olive, pistachio, acacia, fig, pomegranate, date.
-The stone fruits, the wild oleander bushes, the blaze springtime color of poppies, buttercups, orchids and a large variety of forage plants.
+The stone fruits.
+Wild oleander bushes.
+The blazing springtime color of red poppies, yellow buttercups, white orchids and a large variety of forage plants.
 All formed a unique potential for sustainable utilization.
 However, the landscape, ecosystems and vegetation of Palestine have been subjected for thousands of years to change on a large scale.
 The rate of natural destruction in Palestine is much higher nowadays…” Applied Research Institute – Jerusalem (ARIJ)

 Teddy Roosevelt Called it Climate Change in 1908.